Pluto-b22m/plutoub/README.md

-# My Python Learning Journal
+# My Computer Learning Journal

 Hi!
-This is my personal journal where I write what I learn while studying Python.
+This is my personal journal where I write about what I learn while studying computers.

 I started this in May 2025 to track my progress and improve my programming skills step by step.